-How much downforce does your wing make?
-Mathematically, you can calculate downforce using:
+How much downforce does your car wing make?
+Mathematically, you can calculate downforce using this formula:

 downforce = 1/2p * A * Cl * V^2.

 If that means anything to you, then you don’t need this website.
 If that calculation scares the shit out of you, read on.

 You can break this formula into four parts:

 1/2p– I’ll simplify this as a constant value of

 .00119.
 That’s all you need to know about

 1/2p.
 (OK, someone actually asked about this, it’s air density, which changes due to elevation, temperature, and humidity.
 If you want to calculate downforce at sea level, on a cold and wet day, versus a hot and sunny day in the mountains, go ahead.
 Or just accept my static value and move ahead.)